Make plans to join us for the 10th Annual Rosemont Wine & Art Festival!

 We will be offering a $5 commemorative Wine & Art Festival glass with unlimited tastings at the big tasting tent in the middle of the Artist Village.
-We hope to see you at the 8th Annual Rosemont Wine & Art Festival!
+We hope to see you at the 10th Annual Rosemont Wine & Art Festival!

-2017 Artists to be Announced!
+2018 Artists Announced!

-Birdie’s Pimento Cheese – Robin Allen – South Hill, VA – New for 2016!
+Birdie’s Pimento Cheese – Robin Allen – South Hill, VA

 We’re a mom-and-pop company, sharing the love of pimento cheese.
 Birdie’s Pimento Cheese is made in small batches that show a different side of this southern staple.
 Birdie’s has a little less mayonnaise and a lot more flavor than your average cheese spread!

 Anne Britt – Ebony, VA